Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

-With the varying length experiments, as shown on the MS-Hom-Long columns of Table~\ref{tab:all_dgp_results}, still the non-linear complex models RNN(15), FFNN(15), and LGBM(15) win over the linear models AR(15) and PR(15), while the LGBM(15) is the best.
-However, similar to the previous DGPs, in this scenario too, the drop of the errors in the AR model due to the length increase is notable.
-The lengths of the individual series in this case seem sufficient for the AR(15) to learn competitively, despite its complexity.
-Yet, due to the homogeneity of the multiple series, the PR(15) which learns across series is ahead of the AR(15) in terms of the performance.
+In the MS-Hom-Long case, still the non-linear complex models win over the linear models, while the LGBM(15) is the best.
+The drop of the errors in the AR model due to the length increase is notable.
+Despite their complexity, the lengths of the individual series in this case seem sufficient for the AR(15) to learn competitively.
+Yet, due to the homogeneity of the multiple series, the PR(15) which learns across series is ahead of the AR(15).
 For this scenario, the Friedman test of statistical significance gives an overall $p$-value of $<10^{-30}$.
-Thus, similar to previous scenarios, this too demonstrates high significance of the performance differences between the models.
-Hochberg's post-hoc process on these results by using LGBM(15) as the control method, gives the adjusted $p$-values which are shown in Table \ref{tab:chaotic_logistic_map_ms_hom_long_p_values}.
+Hochberg's post-hoc procedure for this scenario, by using the LGBM(15) model as the control method indicate that all the other models are significantly worse than that.
+In the MS-Het scenario, even though the patterns become relatively easy to be modelled by all the forecasting models with respect to the mean SMAPE values (further explained in Appendix F.1.3), still the non-linear global models outperform the two linear AR and PR models.
+Furthermore, similar to the previous DGPs, the local AR(15) built per each series outperforms the PR(15).